yulesa/glaciers/docs/decoding_key_concepts.md

 Basic decoding is supported by libraries such as **[alloy-rs](https://github.com/alloy-rs)**, **[ethers.js](https://github.com/ethers-io/ethers.js)**, and **[web3.py](https://github.com/ethereum/web3.py)**, commonly used to help developers interact with the Ethereum Virtual Machine (EVM).
 These libraries offer methods that allow users to input a contract ABI and a raw log, and then output a decoded version of the log.
 This approach works well for logs originating from well-known contract sources, where the ABI perfectly matches the contract code.
 However, processing data at scale introduces several challenges.

 Large-scale decoding requires users to maintain an extensive ABI database.
-Since ABIs cannot be directly retrieved from the blockchain, they are typically sourced from off-chain providers like Etherscan, where contracts are submitted for transparency and auditability.
+Since ABIs cannot be directly retrieved from the blockchain, they are typically sourced from offchain providers like Etherscan, where contracts are submitted for transparency and auditability.
 However, it’s unlikely that we will have access to every contract code or ABI.

 Decoding logs from contracts for which the code or ABI is unknown is still possible.
 This is because contracts often reuse code from other contracts, meaning functions and events frequently share the same signature (name and parameters).
 In such cases, the ABI of another contract can be used to decode the logs.